kayulu/Learning-Docker/notes.md

 Environment variables can be specified in a Dockerfile using the ``ENV`` instruction or when starting a container with ``docker run`` by using the ``--env`` or ``-e`` flag.
 Environmet variables set in the ``docker run`` command will override those that were set in the Dockerfile.
 There is also the option to use a file which contains all enviroment variables.
 Use ``--env-file`` flag followed by the filepath to use it.

+# Networks
+Docker provides several concepts of network communication scenarios for containerized applications.
+A dockerized application might for example communicate with a service:

+- that's on the WWW (*External Network*)
+- runs on the host (*Host Network*)
+- runs on another container (*Bridge Network*)

+## External Network
+An application that runs inside a container can sent requests to external (www) services without any special configuration.
+Containers generally have access to the internet by default, as they leverage the networking capabilities of the host machine.

+## Host Network
+An application that runs inside a container can utilize the **host.docker.internal** DNS name to access services running on the Docker host without needing to know the host machine's IP address explicitly.
+It resolves to the internal IP address of the host from within the container.

+If som service is running on ``localhost:8080`` on the Docker host you can use ``host.docker.internal:8080`` to access this service from inside a running container.
+You can't use ``localhost`` because this would refer to the loopback adress of the container environment.

+## Bridge Network
+When a container is created Docker automatically assigns it to the default network (**bridge**).
+Within this network, containers can communicate with each other using either their internal IP addresses or container-names.
+To find out the IP address:

+> ``docker container inspect <CONTAINER>``
+>
+> ``docker container inspect mongodb``

+Search the JSON ouput for the "IPAddress" key of the "NetworkSettings" key.

+## Custom Docker Network
+With the ``docker network create`` command a custom network can be created.
+This network facilitates communication between Docker containers and ensures isolation among distinct sets of containers, removing the need for manual adjustments to internal network names.

+When launching a container, it becomes a member of a designated network by specifying the '--network' flag followed by the name of the previously created network.
+This association enables applications within the network to use the **container name** of the desired recipient container as a domain name for communication purposes.

+> In a container network, inter-container communication doesn't require port publication because containers within the same network have unrestricted communication capabilities and can freely interact with each other.
+The ``-p`` flag is only required if we are trying to connect to a container from the host machine.